-Please refer to the school's Whistle Blowing Policy.
+Staff should refer to the school's Whistle Blowing Policy if they have concerns regarding the way the school safeguards pupils.

 14. Record-keeping

 We will hold records in line with our records retention schedule.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded on CPOMS.
 If you are in any doubt about whether to record something, discuss it with the DSL.